WebClub-NITK/DSC-NITK-Recruitments-2020/README.md

 ### Connect
-Join the chapter [here](https://dsc.community.dev/national-institute-of-technology-karnataka/) to never miss any update and event notifications from DSC-NITK.
+Make sure to join the chapter [here](https://dsc.community.dev/national-institute-of-technology-karnataka/) to never miss any updates and event notifications from DSC-NITK.